LandslideSIM/Archive_MaterialPointSolver.jl_paper/README.md

 This repo is used to store the archive files for ***MaterialPointSolver.jl***.
 It includes the source code for the solver as well as the files needed to reproduce the examples in the paper.

+> [!WARNING]
+> ***MaterialPointSolver.jl*** is actively under development, with ongoing improvements not only in performance but also in feature enhancements.
+Please refer to the [latest version "https://github.com/LandslideSIM/MaterialPointSolver.jl"](https://github.com/LandslideSIM/MaterialPointSolver.jl) for the current status.

 ## How to use

 1. Install Julia Language on your system, please refer to [here](https://julialang.org/downloads/).
 By using this command to enter julia: